 billmr looks like he didn’t wanna read to find his info.
 Could someone please send him a synopsis of the whole 18 pages? “

 So, he was never heard from again.
-The posters do not reveal the real names for contact information.
-If I had known how to contact him, I would’ve tried to help him out.
+The posters do not reveal the actual names or contact information.
+If I had known how to contact him, I would’ve tried to help him.
 There was nothing wrong with his questions.

 The members who replied to him had been working with me on making colloidal silver for six years.
-Many different methods involving air bubblers, stirring, chemicals, and electrolysis and then discussed.
+Many methods involving air bubblers, stirring, chemicals, and electrolysis were discussed.

 All this started me thinking.
 There is a great wealth of information about making colloidal silver in those 23 pages.
 The thread is a unique source of information about colloidal silver and how it can be made.
-It resolves many conflicting issues by the process of open discussion.
+It resolves many conflicting issues through the process of open discussion.
 Everyone was encouraged to take part.
 Independent testing was conducted.
-That is why it is at the head of the list of threads in what the forum calls its “Treasure Chest” .
+That is why it is at the head of the list of threads in what the forum calls its “Treasure Chest.”

 Let’s have a look at my very first post on the goldismoney2 forum:

 The second factor is the purity of the silver that we use.
 We want silver ions and preferably no other metals.
-We want to make a solution containing silver ions, as they are proven to be of great benefit.
-Many other metals can do us great harm.
-We must take every precaution we can to avoid taking toxic metals into our bodies.
-That is why we use only 9999 silver wire and insist on a certificate of analysis showing the impurities that are present.
-In the case of the highest quality silver, the most significant contamination will be copper which is not bad in small amounts.
-That will be the case in silver that comes directly from silver ore.
-If you buy silver without an assay certificate, it could contain scraps from manufacturing facilities that are alloying silver with any number of other metals.
-So it’s not just a matter of it being 9999, but what is the nature of the additional .01%.
+We want to make a solution containing silver ions, as they are proven to benefit significantly.
+Many different metals can do us great harm.
+We must take every precaution to avoid taking toxic metals into our bodies.
+That is why we use only 9999 silver wire and insist on a certificate of analysis showing the present impurities.
+In the case of the highest quality silver, the most significant contamination will be copper, which is ok in small amounts.
+That will be the silver case that comes directly from silver ore.
+If you buy silver without an assay certificate, it could contain scraps from manufacturing facilities that alloy silver with any other metals.
+So it’s not just a matter of 9999, but the nature of the additional .01%.
 When we make colloidal silver, the result is a liquid solution with silver in parts per million (PPM).
 It makes no sense to try to economize on this.
-If we consider making colloidal silver at a strength of 10 PPM, for example, 1 ounce of silver wire could make theoretically 100,000 ounces or 1500 gallons of colloidal silver.
+If we consider making colloidal silver at a strength of 10 PPM, for example, 1 ounce of silver wire could theoretically make 100,000 ounces or 1500 gallons of colloidal silver.

 The third factor is the amount of time that we allow the process.
 Hydrogen will appear at the cathode (the negatively charged electrode, where electrons enter the water), and oxygen will appear at the anode (the positively charged electrode).
 In the days of the 3 9 V battery and silver coins method, we would wait until we saw a cloud.
-That we were told were pieces of silver forming in the water and stopping the process soon after that.
-In reality, the cloud created by hydrogen and oxygen microbubbles and meant that the process was in a runaway mode.
-Disconnecting the batteries at that point would, if you were lucky, get you perhaps a five PPM colloidal silver solution.
-It would not keep its strength for very long as the larger particles would quickly collide with and absorb the silver ions.
-A few of us promoted the use of current limiting to prevent the runaway condition.
-Some of us noted that the higher resistance we used, the better results we obtained in both higher PPM and stability.
+This, we were told, were pieces of silver forming in the water and stopping the process soon after that.
+In reality, the cloud was created by hydrogen and oxygen microbubbles, which meant that the process was runaway.
+If you were lucky, disconnecting the batteries at that point could get you a five PPM colloidal silver solution.
+It would only keep its strength for a short time as the larger particles quickly collide with and absorb the silver ions.
+A few of us promoted using current limiting to prevent the runaway condition.
+Some of us noted that the higher resistance we used, the better results we obtained in higher PPM and stability.
 Many of us tried every conceivable method of stirring to allow the use of a higher current to speed up the process.
 All of my efforts in this direction failed.
 I could not get around the fact that for a given surface area of silver anode only a certain amount of current was allowed.
 There is a region surrounding the anode called the Nernst diffusion area.
-That is a region that will only allow a specific density of ions to exist before they agglomerate into larger particles.
-So for those of you with your setups for making colloidal silver, try reducing the current and allowing more time and let us know the results.
-In my next post, I explained how I found the use of a quality laser pointer to be of benefit in determining when to stop the process.
+That region will only allow a specific density of ions to exist before they agglomerate into larger particles.
+So for those with your setups for making colloidal silver, try reducing the current and allowing more time, and let us know the results.
+In my next post, I explain how I found using a quality laser pointer to be beneficial in determining when to stop the process.
 It is as follows: